The Russian ruble is tumbling

-Meanwhile, Brent crude oil, the international benchmark, is down by 1.0% at $US52.05 per barrel.
+Meanwhile, Brent crude oil, the international benchmark, is down 2.8% at $47.84 per barrel amid tensions within OPEC ahead of the cartel’s Wednesday meeting.

+Iran and Iraq are reportedly not keen to curtail oil production, making it hard for the OPEC to reach a global output-limiting deal.

+OPEC sources told Reuters a meeting of experts in Vienna on Monday failed to bridge differences between Saudi Arabia and the group’s second and third largest producers over the mechanics of output cuts.

-As for the rest of world, here’s the scoreboard as of 8:27 a.m.
+As for the rest of the world, here’s the scoreboard as of 7:49 a.m.
 ET:

+- The Japanese yen is down by 1% at 113.02 per dollar.
+Earlier, October data showed that Japan’s unemployment rate held at 3.0%, and the job-to-applications ratio rose to 1.40 — the highest since 1991.
+Moreover, retail sales fell by just 0.1% year-over-year for October, above expectations of a 1.2% drop.

+- The US dollar index is little changed at 101.42 after Monday’s early sell-off.
+“What had looked like a possible deeper dollar correction is turning into a consolidative phase that may be sufficient to alleviate the over-extended technical condition,” wrote Marc Chandler, global head of currency strategy at Brown Brothers Harriman, in commentary.

-- The euro is down by 0.4% at 1.0896 against the dollar.
-Earlier, French consumer confidence came in 100 for April, in line with expectations, and unchanged from the prior month.
+- The euro is down by 0.3% at 1.0583 against the dollar.
+France’s GDP rose 0.2% in the third quarter, in line with expectations, while French consumer spending rose 0.9% month-over-month in October, above expectations of 0.4%.

-- The British pound is little changed after data from the Office for National Statistics showed that the UK government’s debt load has fallen by 20 billion pounds over the past year to 52 billion pounds, the lowest since before the 2008 financial crisis.

-- The US dollar index is up by 0.3% at 99.09.
-Relatedly, Fed rate-hike odds are soaring.
-World Interest Rate Probability data provided by Bloomberg shows a 72.6% chance the Federal Reserve will raise rates in June or sooner.
-That’s up from 43.7% one week ago.

 Business Insider Emails & Alerts